allenlee820202/Spring-in-Action-5-Practice/README.md

 * Create an user repository to store user information by extending ```CrudRepository```.
 * Write a ```@Service``` as a user repository service by implementing ```UserDetailsService```, which looks up users in the user repository.
 * Configure the security options by extending ```WebSecurityConfigurerAdapter```
+* Usage example of the prevention of Cross-Site Request Forgery(CSRF).